TarasKhust/ecoflow-api-mqtt/README.md

 ## 📄 License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a **Non-Commercial License** - see the [LICENSE](LICENSE) file for details.

+**Important:** This software is free to use for personal and non-commercial purposes only.
+Commercial use is prohibited without explicit permission from the copyright holder.
+For commercial licensing inquiries, please contact the maintainer.

 ## 🙏 Acknowledgments